(Above image of the Gospel of Thomas courtesy of the

 that links to pages outside our own permanent collection very frequently change or

 disappear.
 A Google search will of course find many things that might be of interest.
-Recently, all of these external resources seem to be available (many are
+Recently (in 2015), all of these external resources seem to be available; many are

 Introductory Essays on the Gospel of Thomas by Drs.
 Elaine Pagels and